owulveryck/blog/content/post/software1.5.md

 The Lexer will read elements such as `Wₜ`, but will not know how to associate it with the variable that points to Gorgonia.Node.
 My lexer must be aware of a correspondence between a unicode representation and the actual `*Gorgonia.Node`.
 For this purpose, I add a dictionary of elements.
-It is a map whose key is the representation and the value is the pointer to the rNnode:
+It is a map whose key is the representation and the value is the pointer to the Node:

 ```go
 type exprLex struct {